 The prime rate is a base interest rate that plays an important role in determining lending rates that many banks and other lenders charge consumers.

-Read on to learn more about the prime rate and how it can affect your personal finances.
+As of July 2020, the current prime rate is 3.25%, according to The Wall Street Journal.
+Learn more about the prime rate and how it can affect your personal finances.

-What is the prime rate, and who sets it?
+What is the prime rate, and why is it important?

-- The Wall Street Journal surveys the largest U.S. banks for the rate most of them settle on — and publishes this consensus rate as the prime rate.
+The Wall Street Journal then surveys the largest of those banks for the rate that most of them charge one another — typically it’s the federal funds target rate plus about 3% — and publishes this consensus rate as the prime rate.

 Keeping an eye on the prime rate and understanding how it can affect the interest rates you pay can empower you as a consumer, helping you figure out where things may be headed.